googlearchive/appengine-php-wordpress-starter-project/README.md

 On Linux, or to use your own PHP binaries, use:

     $ APP_ENGINE_SDK_PATH/dev_appserver.py --php_executable_path=PHP_CGI_EXECUTABLE_PATH path_to_this_directory

+Now, with App Engine running locally, visit `http://localhost:8080/wp-admin/install.php` in your browser and run the setup process, changing the port number from 8080 if you need to.

 ### Installing Google App Engine for WordPress Plugin